jorgecarleitao/arrow2/guide/src/ffi.md

 structures via foreign interfaces at zero cost (i.e. via pointers).
 This is known as the [C Data interface](https://arrow.apache.org/docs/format/CDataInterface.html).

-This crate supports importing from and exporting to all `DataType`s.
-Follow the example below to learn how to import and export:
+This crate supports importing from and exporting to all its physical types.
+The example below demonstrates how to use the API:

 ```rust
 {{#include ../../examples/ffi.rs}}